-On average over the last three years, Xenon Pharmaceuticals Inc. has shrunk earnings per share by 15% each year (measured with a line of best fit).
-Its revenue is down -98% over last year.
+Over the last three years Xenon Pharmaceuticals Inc has shrunk its earnings per share by an average of 28% per year.
+It saw its revenue drop -98% over the last year.

 Unfortunately, earnings per share have trended lower over the last three years.
 And the impression is worse when you consider revenue is down year-on-year.
-It's hard to argue the company is firing on all cylinders, so shareholders might be averse to high CEO remuneration.
-It could be important to check this free visual depiction of what analysts expect for the future.
+So given this relatively weak performance, shareholders would probably not want to see high compensation for the CEO.

 You might want to check this free visual report on analyst forecasts for future earnings.

 Has Xenon Pharmaceuticals Inc Been A Good Investment?